CommonAccord/Site-Org/Doc/DefensivePatentLicense/Form_1_1.md

 7.6.=[01/Agt/Bit/Outline/1-4.Secs]

-7.7.Sec=‚ÄúEffective Filing Date‚Äù is the effective filing date determined by the applicable patent office that issued the relevant Licensed Patent.
+7.7.Sec=ìEffective Filing Dateî is the effective filing date determined by the applicable patent office that issued the relevant Licensed Patent.

-7.8.Sec=‚ÄúInfringement Claim‚Äù means any legal action, proceeding or procedure for the resolution of a controversy in any jurisdiction in the world, whether created by a claim, counterclaim, or cross-claim, alleging patent infringement.
+7.8.Sec=ìInfringement Claimî means any legal action, proceeding or procedure for the resolution of a controversy in any jurisdiction in the world, whether created by a claim, counterclaim, or cross-claim, alleging patent infringement.
 Such actions, proceedings, or procedures shall include, but not be limited to, lawsuits brought in state or federal court, binding arbitrations, and administrative actions such as a proceeding before the International Trade Commission.

-7.9.Sec=‚ÄúLicensed Patents‚Äù means any and all Patents (a) owned or controlled by Licensor; or (b) under which Licensor has the right to grant licenses without the consent of or payment to a third party (other than an employee inventor).
+7.9.Sec=ìLicensed Patentsî means any and all Patents (a) owned or controlled by Licensor; or (b) under which Licensor has the right to grant licenses without the consent of or payment to a third party (other than an employee inventor).

-7.10.Sec=‚ÄúLicensed Products and Services‚Äù means any products, services or other activities of a Licensee that practice one or more claims of one or more Licensed Patents of a Licensor.
+7.10.Sec=ìLicensed Products and Servicesî means any products, services or other activities of a Licensee that practice one or more claims of one or more Licensed Patents of a Licensor.

-7.11.Sec=‚ÄúLicensee‚Äù means any individual, corporation, partnership or other entity exercising rights granted by the Licensor under this License including all Affiliates of such entity.
+7.11.Sec=ìLicenseeî means any individual, corporation, partnership or other entity exercising rights granted by the Licensor under this License including all Affiliates of such entity.

-7.12.Sec=‚ÄúLicensor‚Äù means any individual, corporation, partnership or other entity with the right to grant licenses in Licensed Patents under this License, including any Affiliates of such entity.
+7.12.Sec=ìLicensorî means any individual, corporation, partnership or other entity with the right to grant licenses in Licensed Patents under this License, including any Affiliates of such entity.

-7.13.0.Sec=‚ÄúOffering Announcement‚Äù means a Licensor‚Äôs announcement that:
+7.13.0.Sec=ìOffering Announcementî means a Licensorís announcement that:

-7.13.1.Sec=declares the Licensor‚Äôs commitment to offer a Defensive Patent License for any of its Patents to any DPL User; and
+7.13.1.Sec=declares the Licensorís commitment to offer a Defensive Patent License for any of its Patents to any DPL User; and

-7.13.2.Sec=contains the Licensor‚Äôs contact information for licensing purposes; and
+7.13.2.Sec=contains the Licensorís contact information for licensing purposes; and

 7.13.3.Sec=is posted to a publicly accessible website.

 7.13.90.Sec=An Offering Announcement may, but is not required to, specify the particular version of the DPL that the Licensor is committed to offering.
-It may also specify a particular version of the DPL ‚Äúor any later version‚Äù to allow Licensees to accept subsequent new or revised versions of the DPL.
+It may also specify a particular version of the DPL ìor any later versionî to allow Licensees to accept subsequent new or revised versions of the DPL.

 7.13.Sec={7.13.0-sec}

 7.13.=[01/Agt/Bit/Outline/1-3.Secs]

-7.14.Sec=‚ÄúPatent‚Äù means any right, whether now or later acquired, under any national or international patent law issued by a governmental body authorized to issue such rights.
+7.14.Sec=ìPatentî means any right, whether now or later acquired, under any national or international patent law issued by a governmental body authorized to issue such rights.
 For clarity, this definition includes any rights that may arise in patent applications, utility models, granted patents, including, but not limited to, continuations, continuations-in-part, divisionals, provisionals, results of any patent reexaminations, and reissues, but excluding design patents or design registrations.

 7.=[01/Agt/Bit/Outline/1-14.Secs]
 =[01/Agt/Bit/Outline/1-7.Secs]